Clats97/OneTimePad/README.md

 # OneTimePad
 An unbreakable text substitution cipher.
-It meets and exceeds AES-256 encryption strength.
+It meets and exceeds AES-256 encryption strength due to it being information-theoretic security.
 Easy to use.

 Below is a sample README file that explains what the script does: